Suggested Audio Jukebox:

 #17 Melissa George

 Starting out in Aussie soap, Melissa escaped the rickety sets, left the shrimps on the barbie, and found her true vocation within her beloved horror.
-Leading roles in films such as Triangle, The Amityville Horror, Turistas, and 30 Days of Night has given her abundant opportunity to exhibit her natural flair within the genre and she has proven herself reliable time and again over the past decade.
+Leading roles in films such as Triangle, The Amityville Horror, Turistas, and 30 Days of Night have given her abundant opportunity to exhibit her natural flair within the genre and she has proven herself reliable time and again over the past decade.
 While clearly not one to eject from the bedstead for parting those rosy cheeks and letting out a placid puff, I would still rather rock with Vasquez.
 Does that make me unhinged?

 #16 Britt Ekland